thaczuk/thaczuk.github.io/source/_posts/2013-06-17-render-vs-redirect.markdown

 comments: true
 categories: [Ruby, Ruby on Rails, HTTP]
 ---
+Memorize this:
-Memorize this: when you redirect, you lose access to instance variables.
+When you redirect, you lose access to instance variables.
 Only when rendering a template can you access instance variables.

 -Chris Lee